pawelkruzynski/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.pl-pl.md

 ennetwork
 ```

-Do the same configuration for the second SNS EVA but with the second IP address `147.135.161.154` of our IP block for the external interface instead of `147.135.161.153`.
+Do the same configuration for the second SNS EVA instance but with the second IP address `147.135.161.154` of our IP block for the external interface instead of `147.135.161.153`.

 Add a different licence on both SNS EVA instances by following the [official documentation](https://documentation.stormshield.eu/SNS/v4/en/Content/Installation_and_first_time_configuration/Firewall_license_installation.htm){.external}.

-Create a firewall rule similar to this on both SNS EVA in the web GUI:
+Create a firewall rule similar to this on both SNS EVA intances in the web GUI:

 ![SNS EVA vrack](images/ha-filter.png){.thumbnail}

-On the first SNS EVA, create a group of firewalls (`Configuration` > `System` > `High Availability`).
+On the first SNS EVA instance, create a group of firewalls (`Configuration` > `System` > `High Availability`).
 For the IP address, check which IP was assigned to the HA interface by the OpenStack DHCP.

 ![SNS EVA vrack](images/ha-1.png){.thumbnail}